 - After dark, use high-beams when there is no opposing traffic.
 The high beams will illuminate the eyes of deer on or near a roadway and provide greater motorist reaction time.
 But don't rely solely on high-beams or deer whistles to deter such collisions.

-wear a seat belt as required by state law and drive at a safe, sensible
+- Always wear a seat belt as required by state law and drive at a safe, sensible speed for conditions.

 - Don't swerve your vehicle to avoid striking a deer.
-If a collision with a deer appears imminent, then hit it while maintaining full control of your vehicle.
+If a collision with a deer seems probable, then hit it while maintaining full control of your vehicle.
 The alternative could be even worse.

 - Stay alert.
 Deer are often unpredictable, especially when faced with glaring headlights, blowing horns and fast-moving vehicles.
 They often dart out into traffic on busy highways in metropolitan areas.